 Sitting still in the saddle, ankle-deep in the breaking surf, staring into the azure waves almost gives you vertigo.
-Despite the stillness of the warm air, the silence of the island behind us, and the solidity of the horse beneath me, I lose myself in the gentle movement of the swirling water and feel the strength of the ocean tugging at me.
+Despite the stillness of the warm air, the silence of the island behind us, and the solidity of the horse beneath me, I lose myself in the gentle movement of the swirling water and feel the strength of the ocean tugging at the depths of my heart.

-During the unrest almost two decades ago in what was then Rhodesia, the Retzlaffs began taking in horses from friends who were leaving the country.
+Almost two decades ago in what was then Rhodesia, Mugabe’s land invasions began to tear apart the peaceful and beautiful country the Retzlaffs called home.
+They began taking in horses from friends and neighbors who had decided to leave the country.
 They aren’t the kind of people to say no, especially when it comes to animals.
-Thinking the violence would be resolved before it reached them, they opened their home and farm to horses in need, until the terror reached their doorstep and they were forced to flee the country.
+Thinking the violence would be resolved before it reached them, they opened their home and farm to horses in need, until the terror arrived on their doorstep and they were forced to flee the country, smuggling the horses across the border into Mozambique.
 By that time they had 104 horses, which is the title of the book Mandy later wrote about the experience.
 But their troubles didn’t end when they arrived in Mozambique.
 In a country devastated by civil war and a landscape new to horse husbandry, they faced hungry locals, poisonous plants, a harsh climate, and a need for a new livelihood.
 Now, Mozambique Horse Safaris has been in operation for almost twenty years, thriving in this quaint seaside town that is becoming an increasingly popular tourist destination.
 They offer not only riding adventures but an equine sanctuary and breeding program.

 Our accommodation is a beautiful thatched-roof house right on the beach, with our own chef.
 The bedrooms are on the second floor with a large verandah overlooking the water, where we sip gin and tonics late into the evening and watch the stars come out.
 The night sky reflected in the still water gives the impression of an endless sea of stars.
 The garden houses a large pool with a charming lounge area surrounded by swaying palms, but we don’t bother – the beach is a hop and a skip away and we have it almost to ourselves with the exception of the occasional fisherman, and the water is wonderfully warm.

-On the other side of town we make our way to the Red Dune, the largest sand dune in the province.
-The summit offers a striking view, with contrasting orange sand and blue seas, the white beach in between, and the emerald green behind us.
+The Red Dune, the largest sand dune in the province, towers over the surrounding beaches on the far side of town.
+It’s a long, hot ride, but worth it – the summit offers a striking view, with contrasting orange sand and blue seas, the white beach in between, and the emerald green behind us.
 Returning from our ride, we eat an impossibly large seafood lunch in an upstairs verandah of a restaurant overlooking the beach, drinking fresh coconut water and eating grilled fish, succulent shrimp, lobster, curry, samosas, fresh fruit, and of course, more gin and tonics.